flucoma/flucoma.org/pages/publications.md

 > Publications marked with ___*___ were wholly supported by the project; those without were partially supported.

+Green, O. and Brennan, M “[SCI★FI★HI★FI Machine Learning Remix](http://citizenbravo.com/research.html)” Online Generative Remix, University of Huddersfield and University of Glasgow

-Bowers, J. & Green, O. (2018) "All the Noises – Multichannel Composition / Installation for Multiple Machine Listeners", SPIRAL, University of Huddersfield
+Bowers, J. & Green, O. (2018) "[All the Noises – Multichannel Composition / Installation for Multiple Machine Listeners](http://www.algorithmiclistening.org/seeds/oiA/)", SPIRAL, University of Huddersfield

 Green, O. (2018) "Neither the Time nor the Energy", (2018 AutoSlice Edition) Composition for Bowed Cardboard and Live Electronics, University of Huddersfield.
 (Originally composed 2015)